tanimislam/nprstuff/README.md

 [![Gitter](https://badges.gitter.im/nprstuff-tanimislam/Lobby.svg)](https://gitter.im/nprstuff-tanimislam/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=body_badge)

+# UPDATE

+NPR may have changed their API that does not allow for the old functionality to work.
+The [older NPR API](https://www.npr.org/api/index), that powers the functionality that lives in this repository, has been discontinued.
+I quote,
+> This API is no longer publicly available for client integrations; for documentation of current API services, please visit the NPR Developer Center.
+Furthermore, the newer [NPR One API](https://dev.npr.org/api/) does not appear to have the necessary functionality to make my magic happen.

+Please stand by for further updates!

 I like NPR, so I made some scripts to download my favorite programs from NPR.
 This package started off as a way to download [Fresh Air](http://www.npr.org/programs/fresh-air/), [Wait Wait..Don’t Tell